Generalist librarians offer particularly helpful guidance with online source identification and access.

 The library's ebook collection includes several recent and classic titles on grammar and writing style:

-All of the major citation styles employ special formats for citing the Bible.
-Refer to a summary of the rules and examples for quick reference.
+All of the major citation styles employ special formats for citing the Bible; this summary provides guidelines and examples.

 Zotero, an open source citation management system, helps researchers collect, organize, cite, and share their research.
-Graduate-level researchers and above, as well as undergraduates anticipating work on related themes all make best use of citation management when they start early and integrate their citation management system into their research practices and habits.
-Concentrate on developing and maintaining a library of one's prospective sources and past-used ones; the researcher who dies has a rich resource of existing source material at the outset of new projects and it will continue to grow thereafter.
+Graduate-level researchers working on related themes make best use of citation management when they start early and integrate their citation management system into their research practices and habits.
+Concentrate on developing and maintaining a library of useful sources; the researcher who does has a rich resource of existing source material at the outset of new projects and it will continue to grow thereafter.

-Also use Zotero to maintain lists of books from classes and seminars in order to compile them into reading lists for comprehensive exams or for other future uses.
-Journal articles, films, and other source types, digital and analog, could also appear in these lists.
+Use Zotero to maintain bibliographies from classes and seminars in order to compile them into reading lists for comprehensive exams or for other future uses.
+Journal articles, websites, videos, and other sources can be saved to your Zotero library.